 I adore unconventional people blessed with smarts — folks that make a conscious choice to break the mould and do something so unconventional that, regardless of their success, you respect their choice for being authentic and true.
 That's the real adventure-sport — not rock-climbing or rappelling or parasailing — all those have safety-guards and, more importantly, people rooting for you.
-Maybe they fumble or fail and then stumble into a careers or businesses different from the one they originally wished to do.
-But these are kindred spirits and conversations with them are fascinating because there's a good chance they seem immune to invisible barriers imposed by societal pressure others find insurmountable.
+Maybe they fumble or fail and then stumble into a careers or businesses different from the ones they originally wished to do.
+But these are kindred spirits and conversations with them are fascinating because there's a good chance they are immune to invisible barriers imposed by societal pressure others find insurmountable.
 Imagine acing your schooling and picking the Arts stream to pursue some random idea.
-I think despite being a generation that is fairly aware of the meaninglessness of our education system as a predictor of success in living a happy life, kids of our generation will continue to be steered by their parents into making a fixed set of life choices very similar to ones our parents and peers thrust upon us.
+Despite being a generation that is fairly aware of the meaninglessness of our education system as a predictor of success or living a happy life, kids of our generation will continue to be steered by their parents into making a fixed set of life choices very similar to ones our parents and peers thrust upon us.

 In the stock market, my personal investment thesis is to ride the sine-wave of a handful of stocks – about 12 of them.
 Sell as soon as a stock reaches the 4% return mark, no matter what news.
 Reenter any of these when rates are favourable.
 That's about it.
 Goal is to beat the prevailing FD rate.
 Will it?
 Well, it isn't right now.
 Am I disappointed?
 Uhhh, look, about 5 years ago I installed Steam on my laptop and purchased Doom Eternal.
 It doesn't run very well on my laptop.
 That's when I thought to myself, do I really need to play a video game in my spare time?
 Maybe play with numbers in the stock market?
 That's about it.
 Any "losses" are mostly notional since it's just me holding the bag for the long term.
 So far I've seen the return-to-mean cycle play out.
 If the index-investing trade or SIP stuff people pour their monthly salaries into is to play out, I'm going to lazily, inadvertently stumble into some profits too.
 "Stock picking" based investments are supposedly done-and-dusted — that's what every index-investing proponent will tell you.
-As my cute nephew exclaims when someone shoots down his proposed contentious ideas — "lets try".
+However, as my cute nephew exclaims when someone shoots down his proposed contentious ideas — "lets try".

 I'm extremely cautious not to let my personal decision-trees affect the lives of others — something that often gets misconstrued as dereliction of responsibility when someone asks me for advice and I wiggle my way out of saying anything.
 I try my best to communicate this well in advance of sharing my opinions, that is, if I ever have one strong enough to share, which seldom happens.
 People should really make up their own minds.
 I'm not even going to participate in helping you weigh options.
 Not my circus, not my monkeys.

-From among many of my prebaked decision-trees, Starbucks is actually not a place I like meeting people.
+From among many of my prebaked decision-trees — Starbucks is actually not a place I like meeting people.
 Neither am I fond of their coffee.
 I cannot wrap my head around their success in Mumbai.
 We've forever been pampered by having our coffees custom-made and served at the table with a smile.
 Yet, people droningly conform to Starbucks' nonsense system of name-callouts and no table service.
 For someone who likes sugary coffees, specifically Frappes, Coffee By Di Bella is excellent.
 I do not like the idea of getting a cup of coffee from the counter and having to figure out how many sugars it's going to need to make it taste good.
-However, after I crossed the age of 35, I traced down an indigestion issue to coffees at cafes.
+However, after crossing the age of 35, I traced down an indigestion issue to coffees at cafes.
 Something about the milk they use makes my tummy grumble, so unless I'm being adventurous or I'm heading directly home after the coffee shop, I generally avoid coffees.

 As you've probably concluded, all this sounds like an utterly boring life, and there's so much more to explore, to do, to experience.
 I've been told.
-My rebuttal is pretty straightforward — Much appreciated.
+My rebuttal is pretty straightforward — much appreciated.
 But you're missing my perspective.
 There will always be something I haven't tried.
-There will always be some place I haven't gone.
+There will always be some place I haven't been.
 There will always be something I haven't possessed.
 There will always be something I haven't experienced.
-Do they play any role in me being happy a person?
+Do they play any role in me being happy as a person?

 For me, happiness really isn't any of that.
 Maybe they play some role for happiness in your life, and I'm happy for you and your great discoveries.
-I have my own list of great discoveries (Kung Pao Chicken!) but I'm really not into preaching about it.
+I have my own list of great discoveries (Kung Pao Chicken) but I'm really not into preaching about it.